-Aria is a crash-safe, non-transactional storage engine for MariaDB Platform.
+Aria is a crash-safe, non-transactional storage engine for MariaDB Enterprise Server.
 It is the storage engine used by system tables, and is well suited to workloads where read performance is critical.
 For example, it's ideal for shopping carts and reviews/ratings, where performance is more important to customer engagement than the ability to roll back transactions.

 Spider is a virtual storage engine for sharding data in the same way as MongoDB.
 It uses standard partitioning schemas such as list, range and hash to distribute partitions across multiple database instances.
 Spider can be used with InnoDB to scale out mixed read/write workloads or with MyRocks to scale out write-intensive workloads.